cph-cachet/carp.core-kotlin/README.md

 # Domain Model and Application Service Definitions for all CARP Subsystems
 This project is part of the [CACHET Research Platform (CARP)](https://github.com/cph-cachet/carp.documentation).
 It contains all domain models and application services [for all CARP subsystems](https://github.com/cph-cachet/carp.documentation/wiki/Repository-design-overview).
 These represent an open standard and may not have any dependencies on concrete infrastructure.

-Currently this project is under development and only contains an initial unstable alpha version of the domain model and applications services of the `carp.protocols` subsystem, and placeholders for `carp.studies` and `carp.deployment`.
+Currently this project is under development and only contains an initial unstable alpha version of the domain model and applications services of the `carp.protocols` and `carp.deployment` subsystem, and a placeholder for `carp.studies`.
 Many changes will happen as the rest of the infrastructure is implemented.
 Once a minimum viable product is completed, a first version will be released and more documentation will be added.

 ## carp.protocols